-There are times when working on a WordPress site that you may not want it accessible to the public.
-Perhaps you’re developing a site for a client, and you only want them to have access.
+When working on a WordPress site, there may be times when you may not want it to be accessible to the public.
+Perhaps you’re developing a site for a client and only want that client to have access.
 A relatively easy way to lock down your site is to password protect it.
 You can do this with our MyKinsta .htpasswd tool, which uses what is referred to as basic HTTP authentication.

 Follow the steps below to enable password protection on your site.

 How to Enable Password Protection on Your Site